-Framing the Global has been focused on developing innovative approaches that will generate new knowledge, explain global phenomena, and provide means of tracing and exploring the transnational linkages that are too often left out of Global Studies.
-The project is in the process of producing new scholarship about how to conduct global research that is applicable to a variety of lived, political, discursive, cultural, public, private, and academic contexts.
+Framing the Global is focused on developing innovative approaches that will generate new knowledge, explain global phenomena, and provide means of tracing and exploring the transnational linkages that are too often left out of Global Studies.
+The project produces new scholarship about how to conduct global research that is applicable to a variety of lived, political, discursive, cultural, public, private, and academic contexts.

 Framing the Global explores new and interdisciplinary approaches to the study of global issues.
 Essays are framed around the entry points or key concepts that have emerged in each contributor’s engagement with global studies in the course of empirical research, offering a conceptual toolkit for global research in the 21st century.

 Michael Mascarenhas considers how new global networks transforming the politics and power dynamics of humanitarian policy and practice using water management projects in India and Rwanda as case studies.
 Mascarenhas analyzes the complex web of agreements —both formal and informal—that are made between businesses, governments, and aid organizations, as well as the contradictions that arise when capitalism meets humanitarianism.

 Deirdre McKay considers what migrant workers must do to navigate their way in a global marketplace.
 She argues that these workers gain resilience from the bonding networks they construct for themselves through social media, faith groups, and community centers.
 These networks generate an elaborate “archipelago of care” through which migrants create their sense of self.